Come si determina lo spessore dei filati: guida completa al titolo Nm

 If you knit or produce knitwear:

-πŸ‘‰ Never trust just the Nm
+👉 Never trust only the Nm

 Always do: